 Luke 7:27-28 This is the one about whom it is written: “‘I will send my messenger ahead of you, who will prepare your way before you.’
 I TELL YOU, AMONG THOSE BORN OF WOMEN THERE IS NO ONE GREATER THAN JOHN…”

-Instead of blasting John for scandalizing him, Jesus gave John the greatest compliment ever given anyone.
-Instead of blasting people when they scandalize us, we should find a way to compliment them.
-That’s tough to do.
+Instead of blasting John for scandalizing him, Jesus gave John the greatest compliment ever given to anyone.
+We should find a way to compliment people when they scandalize us, but that’s tough to do.

 Jesus said, “I tell you, among those born of women there is no one greater than John…” How many people were born of women?
 Daaaa… Everyone, innumerable people, but no mother had ever birthed a child greater than John.
 In greatness, I would think of Noah, Abraham, Moses, David, Solomon, Isaiah, Daniel, on and on.
 I’m not certain John the Baptist would come to my mind.
 However, Jesus said to list them all.
 At the top of the list of greatness is John the Baptist.

 What made John the greatest?
 His birth?
 His being filled with the Spirit?
-Or was it his being eccentric?
+Or was it his eccentricity?
 His message?
-All that was special, but not great.
-It’s interesting reading commentaries by theologians and researching what others say and write as the reason for John’s greatest.
-Jesus told us.
-“This is the one about who it is written.
-Jesus quoted Malachi 3:1.
+All that was special but not great.
+It’s interesting to read commentaries by theologians and research what others say and write as the reason for John’s greatest.
+Jesus told us, “This is the one about whom it is written.“ Jesus quoted Malachi 3:1.

 Malachi 3:1 “See, I will send my messenger, who will PREPARE THE WAY before me.